Biden's climate summit zeroes in on technology to help fight global warming

-WASHINGTON (Reuters) -The U.S. energy secretary told President Joe Biden’s climate summit that clean technology is “our generation’s moonshot” on Friday, the second and final day of an event that is seeking to rally world ambition to reduce global warming.
+WASHINGTON (Reuters) -U.S. President Joe Biden called on nations to work together on the transition to clean energy on Friday, the second and final day of a climate summit he is hosting that seeks to rally world ambition to reduce global warming.

+“Nations that work together to invest in a cleaner economy will reap the rewards for their citizens,” the Democratic president said at the virtual summit.

+“The United States is committed, we are committed to making those investments to grow our economy here at home while connecting with markets around the world.”

-The Democratic president, who returned the United States to the Paris pact, announced a new U.S. target on Thursday to reduce its emissions 50%-52% by 2030 compared with 2005 levels.
+Biden, who returned the United States to the 2015 pact, announced a new U.S. target on Thursday to reduce its emissions 50%-52% by 2030 compared with 2005 levels.
 Japan and Canada also raised their targets.

-Jennifer Granholm, Biden’s energy secretary, said her department would be announcing new goals for “leaps in next generation technologies”, such as carbon capture and storage, energy storage and industrial fuels.

 “We can build new industries and companies that support communities around the world with good jobs on making the transition to the clean economy,” said Gates, who has invested about $2 billion toward the development of high tech electricity generation and storage.